universal-ctags/ctags/docs/optlib.rst

 explicitly.
 The pathname can be just the filename if it's in the current directory.

-Exuberant-ctags has the ``--options`` option, but you can only specify a single file to load.
+Exuberant Ctags has the ``--options`` option, but you can only specify a single file to load.
 Universal Ctags extends the option in two aspects:

 - You can specify a directory, to load all the files in that directory.